Mystics consulted about gold trader's cooperation in sanctions case

 "We will not succumb to this blackmail," Erdogan said.

-Prosecutors are expected to question Zarrab for several more hours on Monday before defense lawyers representing Halkbank deputy general manager Hakan Atilla get a chance to grill him.
-One of Atilla's lawyers, Cathy Fleming, said she expects the cross-examination to last at least a day.
+Prosecutors questioned Zarrab for a fourth day on Monday.
+On Tuesday, defense lawyers representing Halkbank deputy general manager Hakan Atilla get a chance to grill him.

-Atilla's legal team, whose fees are being paid by the government-controlled bank, has painted the banker as a dupe being used by Zarrab as a "get out jail free card."

-During his testimony Monday, Zarrab admitted that he paid bribes to get out of prison when he was arrested in Turkey in 2013 as part of a corruption probe.